 What should I do if I don’t have health insurance?

-With business closures and the changing economies, many Americans have lost their jobs — and the group health insurance they had through work.
+With business closures and the changing economies, many Americans have lost their jobs in recent months — and the group health insurance they had through work.
+According to Families USA, 5.4 million Americans are now uninsured as a result of the pandemic, which is the greatest health insurance loss in the country’s history.

 If you lost your job, you may have health insurance through the end of the month, depending on the policy details.
-And losing your job is a qualifying event which allows you to shop around for new health insurance coverage.
+And losing your job is a “qualifying event,” which means you can shop around for new health insurance coverage.

-You have several options to get health insurance.
+You have a few options to get health insurance.

 If you’re eligible for Medicaid, you can apply for coverage at any time.
 The requirements vary by state, but you’ll typically qualify if your income is at or below 138% of the federal poverty level.